Alum: Chemical properties

 Aluminium-based alums have a number of common chemical properties.
 They are soluble in water, have a sweetish taste, react as acid by turning blue litmus to red, and crystallize in regular octahedra.
 In alums each metal ion is surrounded by six water molecules.
 When heated, they liquefy, and if the heating is continued, the water of crystallization is driven off, the salt froths and swells, and at last an amorphous powder remains.
 They are astringent and acidic.

 Crystal structure

 Alums crystallize in one of three different crystal structures.
 These classes are called α-, β- and γ-alums.
 The first X-ray crystal structures of alums were reported in 1927 by James M. Cork and Lawrence Bragg, and were used to develop the phase retrieval technique isomorphous replacement.

 Solubility

-The solubility of the various alums in water varies greatly, sodium alum being readily soluble in water, while caesium and rubidium alums are only sparingly soluble.
+The solubility of the various alums in water varies greatly, sodium alum being soluble readily in water, while caesium and rubidium alums are only slightly soluble.
 The various solubilities are shown in the following table.

 At temperature T, 100 parts water dissolve: